isaacnmm/pestpolicy-hugo2XX/content/posts/best-fogger-for-mosquitoes/index.md

 This is one of the most amazing foggers you will find in the market.
 For over 30 years, the brand has still maintained its quality and a good brand name.
 You can now say goodbye to those biting insects, mosquitoes, and other irritating insects.
 At least, this fogger has good coverage of 5, 000 square feet.
 You can easily achieve this within 10 minutes if you properly observe the laid guidelines.

 It is electric powered and before using it, you have to heat it for about 2-4 minutes for effective fogging.
 Apart from being lightweight and also very portable, Burgess also has an easy-to-use technique that makes you enjoy it.
-You can only use with another insecticide like cutters, [repel branded insecticides](https://pestpolicy.com/best-mosquito-yard-spray/), or black flags.
+You can only use with another insecticide like cutters, [repel branded insecticides](https://pestpolicy.com/best-mosquito-yard-spray/),or black flags.

 On the other hand, it keeps your ground well protected for up to 6 hours after spraying. it has a shorter re-entry period and within 5 minutes you can resume using the area.
 Pros - Effective for up to 6 hours - Easy to use - For both indoors and outdoors - It is lightweight Cons - Has to be heated first before using it